-Notices as to potential sales of surplus property through any of the methods set forth in this ordinance will be posted on the website.
+Notices on potential sales of surplus property through the methods set forth in this ordinance will be posted on the website.

 2. Sign on the subject parcel.
 This sign will indicate the property is available for purchase.
-It will also provide a contact phone number for additional information as to a pending purchase or submitting an offer to purchase.
+It will also provide a contact phone number for additional information as to pending purchases or offers to purchase.

-- 3. Posted notice in the Courthouse.
+3. Posted notice in the Courthouse.
 Property to be sold under the County Sale alternative may be listed on a notice posted in the Courthouse.
-This notice will identify the subject parcel, it's location, the bid closing date and the place where information as to the bid process may be obtained. - 4.
-Mailed notice to adjacent property owners.
-A notice mailed directly to the adjacent property owners may be provided in the context of a Private Sale or County sale.
-This notice will contain information as to the pending sale and how an offer may be submitted. - 5.
-Notice to names on the surplus lands mailing list.
+This notice will identify the parcel, it's location, the bid closing date and the place to obtain information on the bid process.

+4. Mailed notice to adjacent property owners.
+A notice mailed directly to the adjacent property owners may be provided in the context of a Private Sale or County Sale.
+This notice will contain information as to the pending sale and how to submit an offer.

+5. Notice to names on the surplus lands mailing list.
 Persons on the surplus lands mailing list may receive a courtesy notice as to all pending surplus lands sales on a quarterly basis.
 This notice will be sent via e-mail to the address provided by the requesting party unless otherwise specifically requested by the person.
-This is a courtesy notice only and failure to send this notice will not constitute a defect in the sale procedure. - 6.
-Newspaper Advertisement.
-A newspaper advertisement is required in conjunction with the Bid Sale process.
-However, ads may be used at the Director's discretion at anytime in conjunction with the sale of surplus property under the Private Sale or County Sale Process.
+This is a courtesy notice only and failure to send this notice will not constitute a defect in the sale procedure.

+6. Newspaper Advertisement.
+A newspaper advertisement is required for Bid Sales.
+However, advertisements may be used at the Director's discretion at any time in conjunction with the sale of surplus property under the Private Sale or County Sale Process.